 Why do we need a NoSQL Database?

 This question also answers one more question, which is ‘What are the major issues in using SQL databases?’.
 In fact, NoSQL databases were invented after the disability of SQL databases to deal with the demand of web-scale applications that managed huge amounts of data and traffic.
-Almost every company is finding a way to use a NoSQL technology in order to serve an increasing list of use cases and also saving money and development efforts.
-The popularity of a NoSQL database is getting increased day by day because of the following reasons.
+Almost every company is identifying a way to use a NoSQL technology in order to serve an growing list of use cases and also saving money and development efforts.
+The popularity of a NoSQL database is getting increased day by day because of the following reasons:

 1) The speed of development with NoSQL databases can be much faster than with a SQL database.

 2) SQL database can’t serve the volume of data in many applications at lower prices than a NoSQL database.

 3) NoSQL database can handle the structure of multiple forms of data more easily.

 4) SQL databases can’t handle the scale of traffic and the need for zero downtime.

 What are some popular examples of NoSQL databases?